-It also can't switch identities around to satisfy value constraints.
-Here is the same program, except that there happens to be a record with the required value for its x field already lying around.
-But to no avail: this program fails as well, rather than silently changing b to refer to the $\{x:2\}$ record.
+The solver also can't switch identities around to satisfy value constraints.
+Here is the a program, where a record with the required value for its x field happens to be lying around.
+But to no avail: this program halts with an unsatisfiable constraint error as well, rather than silently changing b to refer to the $\{x:2\}$ record.
+Our formal semantics for Babelsberg/UID does not enforce that, but the full semantics for Babelsberg/Objects does, by including appropriate rules for translating constraints to the solver.
+For now, we just implicitly assume that there is a mechanism that prevents the solver from changing b.

 '''

-a := new {x:1};
+Test 33 | a := new {x:1};

 b := a;

 c := new {x:2};

 always a.x=1;

 always b.x=2;

 '''

 Since this version is significantly different than the prior formalisms, we present it in its entirety rather than as a delta from those ones.
+Note that in this version we temporarily remove records as values.
+This is to make the proofs for our theorems more concise.
+We will re-add them in the full Babelsberg/Objects language.